-In this sequel to Red Cliff, first minister Cao Cao convinces Emperor Han to initiate a battle against the two Kingdoms of Xu and Wu, who have become allied forces, against all ...
+In this sequel to Red Cliff, Chancellor Cao Cao convinces Emperor Xian of the Han to initiate a battle against the two Kingdoms of Shu and Wu, who have become allied forces, against all ...
 See full summary »

-Tony Chiu Wai Leung,
+Tony Chiu-Wai Leung,

-His country torn asunder by civil war, Zhao, a common man heeds the call of duty and from the humblest of roots rises through the ranks on wings of courage and cunning to command an ...
+His country torn asunder by civil war, Zhao Zilong, a common man heeds the call of duty and from the humblest of roots rises through the ranks on wings of courage and cunning to command an ...
 See full summary »

 It's a heroic tale of three blood brothers and their struggle in the midst of war and political upheaval.
 It is based on "The Assassination of Ma," a Qing Dynasty (1644-1911) story about the killing of general Ma Xinyi.
 The story was filmed by Zhang Che in 1973 as The Blood Brothers.
 Written by

 70 of 84 people found this review helpful.